 The Association's Safeguarding Children Policy is in response to government legislation and guidance, developed to safeguard the welfare and development of children and young people.

-Clubs and Leagues with youth teams must appoint a Welfare Officer in line with The Association affiliation requirements.
-A Club's Welfare Officer must sit on the management committee of that Club
+Clubs and Leagues with youth teams must appoint a Welfare Officer in line with The Association's affiliation requirements.

 All League and Club Welfare Officers are expected to abide by the Code of Conduct for volunteer Welfare Officers.